Taghazout Surf Travel Guide for 2026

 Although Taghazout surf is probably the most popular in the country, we’d recommend getting your gear in order before you arrive.
 There’s just not the mega array of surf shops here as you get in Portugal or France.
 What’s more, most camps have their own stuff ready to go.
 If you’re flying solo, it’s not hard to bring your hardware along.
 If not, these could be worth a look in…

-With a salt-washed wood façade right on the main promenade and beachfront of Taghazout, there’s hardly any beating the location and setting of Windy Bay Café_Resto.
+- Windy Bay Café_Resto. – With a salt-washed wood façade right on the main promenade and beachfront of Taghazout, there’s hardly any beating the location of this one.
 The menu touts healthy whizzed-up fruit smoothies and stacked burgers.
 But it’s those homecooked pizzas that take centre stage in the evening – they might just be the best in town!

 Things to do when you’re not surfing in Taghazout